 What effect can this have on you in your day to day life?

-Put simply, we break down the nation.
+put simply; We break down the Nation.
 A matter much discussed by Local Matters is that England means something different to most people who live in it.
-The northern steelworker has a different outlook on England to the southern fisherman.
+The Northern steelworker has a different outlook on England to the Southern fisherman.
 Almost always, across England, there are groups of people who disagree over what it means to be ‘English’.
 Sixty-six million people at the time of writing this have a different view of England to one another.
-To ask them one thing – “Would you destroy England?” – should be straight forward but they all have different arguments for not doing so.
-The route of their arguments can be found in a deep native pride, deeper than anything they feel for being English; they feel above all East Anglian, Mercian, Northumbrian, Cornish, etc. The cause of national pride is that each is a citizen of those many beautiful little regions they call home.
+But ask them one thing “Would you destroy England?” it should be straight forward but they all have different arguments for not doing so.
+The route of their arguments can be found though in a deep native pride, deeper than anything they feel for being English, they feel above all East Anglian, Mercian, Northumbrian, Cornish etc. The cause of national pride is that each is a citizen of those many beautiful little regions they call home.
 To believe in regionalism and to break down our nation is to the benefit of all men and women, not to ‘destroy’ England but to destroy the fatty, bureaucratic mess we have made around it.
-With this we would becreate more meaningful communities; East Anglia would have a greater community in the fullness of its smallness than as a part of a large nation, for their colourful thatched cottages and beautiful sun are not a universal national experience.
+With this we would be more meaningful communities, East Anglia would have a greater community in the fullness of its smallness than as a part of a large nation, for their colourful thatched cottages and beautiful sun are not a universal national experience.
 The same goes for all regions.
 These would all still be here but without the all-encompassing presence of the state overshadowing and controlling them.
-Instead, they would manifest their will, art, architecture, and so forth as a community.
+Instead, they would manifest their will, art, architecture and fourth as a community.

 But this isn’t what I was taught.

 All of this is against what we have been taught.
 We are always pushing to solve large problems with vast international solutions.
 But I ask any reader this: what has it done thus far?
-All globalisation has done is change unemployment to mass unemployment, crime to mass crime, pollution to mass pollution, traffic to traffic jams, population to overpopulation, flu to a pandemic, war to world war.
+All globalisation has done is change unemployment to mass unemployment, crime to mass crime, pollution to mass pollution, traffic to traffic jams, population to overpopulation, flu to a pandemic, war to mass death.
 The infections of society have scaled with the size of the host body.
-This couldn’t be more true than it is now: we have American riots taking place across Europe and a Chinese virus sperading worldwide.
-Our obsession with scale is literal madness.
+This couldn’t be more true than it is now, we have American Riots taking place across Europe and a Chinese Virus worldwide, our obsession with scale is madness, literal madness.

-What Local Matters suggests is that when faced with an abyss, take a step back.
-If increasing the size of a nation increases the difficulties of existing within it, we must realise we have overgrown our optimum size.
+What Local Matters suggest is that when faced with an abyss, take a step back.
+If increasing the size of a nation increases the difficulties of existing within it more than proportionately then we must realise we have overgrown our optimum size.
 History teaches us that humans do not change their civilisation after deliberation, or by their own willpower, but in the wake of the chaos that they themselves have provoked.
 We must avoid this.